-- restrictive trade barriers considered or adopted by U.S. and foreign governments applicable to the semiconductor supply chain, including laws, rules, regulations and policies in areas such as national security, licensing requirements for exports, tariffs, customs and duties; - laws, rules, regulations and policies within China and other countries that may favor domestic companies over non-domestic companies, including customer- or government-supported efforts to promote the development and growth of local competitors; - the payment of dividends and other payments by non-U.S. subsidiaries may be subject to prohibitions, limitations or taxes in local jurisdictions; - fluctuations in currency exchange rates, particularly the U.S. dollar to Japanese yen exchange rate for our operations in Japan; - political and social conditions, and the potential for civil unrest, terrorism or other hostilities; - · disruptions or delays in shipments caused by customs brokers or government agencies; - difficulties in attracting and retaining qualified personnel and managing foreign operations, including foreign labor disruptions; - · difficulty in enforcing contractual rights and protecting our intellectual property rights; - potentially adverse tax consequences resulting from tax laws in the U.S. and in other jurisdictions; and - local business and cultural factors that differ from our normal standards and practices, including business practices that we are prohibited from engaging in by the U.S. Foreign Corrupt Practices Act and other anti-corruption laws and regulations.
+- restrictive trade barriers considered or adopted by U.S. and foreign governments applicable to the semiconductor supply chain, including laws, rules, regulations and policies in areas such as national security, licensing requirements for exports, tariffs, customs and duties, including the export rules and regulations applicable to U.S. companies that sell certain semiconductor and chipmaking equipment products to customers in China; - laws, rules, regulations and policies within China and other countries that may favor domestic companies over non-domestic companies, including customer- or government-supported efforts to promote the development and growth of local competitors; - health and safety concerns, including widespread outbreak of infectious diseases, such as Covid-19, and governmental responses thereto; - · changes in consumer demand resulting from current or expected inflation or other variations in local economies;

+- laws, rules, regulations and policies imposed by U.S. or foreign governments in areas such as data privacy, cybersecurity, antitrust and competition, tax, currency and banking, labor, environmental, and health and safety; - the payment of dividends and other payments by non-U.S. subsidiaries may be subject to prohibitions, limitations or taxes in local jurisdictions; - fluctuations in currency exchange rates, particularly the U.S. dollar to Japanese yen exchange rate for our operations in Japan; - political and social conditions, and the potential for civil unrest, terrorism or other hostilities (such as the ongoing conflict in Ukraine); - disruptions or delays in shipments caused by customs brokers or government agencies; - difficulties in attracting and retaining qualified personnel and managing foreign operations, including foreign labor disruptions; - difficulty in enforcing contractual rights and protecting our intellectual property rights; - potentially adverse tax consequences resulting from tax laws in the U.S. and in other jurisdictions; and - local business and cultural factors that differ from our normal standards and practices, including business practices that we are prohibited from engaging in by the U.S. Foreign Corrupt Practices Act and other anti-corruption laws and regulations.